Here are five different ways to say hello in Russian. Because greetings should always be no. 1 on your list...

-Vaðlaheiðarvegavinnuverkfærageymsluskúraútidyralyklakippuhringur (64 letters) – translates to “a keychain ring for the outdoor key of road workers shed in a moor called Vaðlaheið”.
+Vaðlaheiðarvegavinnuverkfærageymsluskúraútidyralyklakippuhringur (64 letters) — whoa there, Icelandic.
+Take it easy.
+This absolute giant means “a keychain ring for the outdoor key of road workers shed in a moor called Vaðlaheið” in English.

 The longest word in Italian

-Precipitevolissimevolmente (26 letters) – adverb in a way like someone/something that acts very hastily”.
+Precipitevolissimevolmente (26 letters) — the superlative form of precipitevolmente (“hastily, precipitously”).
 The word is used more in jokes than in everyday language.
-Nevertheless, it is an official word of the Italian language although it was originally coined by poet Francesco Moneti.
+Nevertheless, it is now an official word in the Italian language although it was originally coined by poet Francesco Moneti.

 The longest word in Greek

 Modern Greek words, on the other hand, are much shorter: ηλεκτροεγκεφαλογράφημα (ilektroenkefalográfima), is a 22-letter word that means “electroencephalogram”.
 Yes, you remember that correctly!
-It really is connected to the one that was mentioned for English (electroencephalographically).
+It really is connected to the word we mentioned for English (electroencephalographically).

 The longest word in Polish

-Polish allows the creation of monster adjectives from numerals and nouns.
+Polish allows the creation of gigantic adjectives from numerals and nouns.
 For example, dziewięćsetdziewięćdziesiątdziewięćmiliardówdziewięćsetdziewięćdziesiątdziewięćmilionówdziewięćsetdziewięćdziesiątdziewięćtysięcydziewięćsetdziewięćdziesięciodziewięcioletniego is 176 letters long and it means “of 999,999,999,999 years old”.